10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Basic surveillance cameras fail as a vandalism deterrent because recording the damage doesn't prevent the damage.
 By the time you review footage the next morning, the drywall is already painted over, the fixtures are already smashed, and the cost is already on your schedule.

 What stops vandals is an immediate human response.
-A live operator watching the camera feed sees someone approach your building with a spray can at 2 AM and issues a direct voice warning through on-site speakers: "You in the gray hoodie at the south wall.
+A ValleyGuard Intervention Specialist watching the feed sees someone approach your building with a spray can at 2 AM and issues a direct voice warning through on-site speakers: "You in the gray hoodie at the south wall.
 This site is being monitored live.
 You are on camera.
 Leave now."

 Common Vandalism Targets on LA Construction Sites

 Graffiti on exterior walls and fencing is the most visible form, but it's often the cheapest to fix.
-The expensive vandalism happens inside partially completed structures: broken windows that cost $500-2,000 per unit to replace and reorder, damaged plumbing or electrical rough-ins that require licensed tradespeople to redo, and equipment sabotage like slashed hydraulic lines or sugar in fuel tanks.
+The expensive vandalism happens inside partially completed structures: broken windows, damaged plumbing or electrical rough-ins that require licensed tradespeople to redo, and equipment sabotage like slashed hydraulic lines or sugar in fuel tanks.

 Sites adjacent to public sidewalks, alleys, and homeless encampments see the highest vandalism rates in Los Angeles.
 Projects in Hollywood, Downtown, and parts of the San Fernando Valley near the LA River corridor are particularly exposed.
-If your jobsite borders a public right-of-way with foot traffic after hours, vandalism risk is elevated whether or not you've experienced theft before.
+If your jobsite borders a public right-of-way with foot traffic after hours, vandalism risk is elevated regardless of whether you've experienced theft before.

 Why Most Contractors Still Fail After Adding "More Security"